lindh/lindh.github.io/index.md

 - **Internet of Things**: To realize the interaction between people and things, we focus on the IoT environment that is driven by various sensors and fabrications.
 By connecting Internet of Services and Internet of Things seamlessly, we aim at realizing the unique collaboration environments.
 - **Multiagent Systems**: A device or software with autonomous intentions can be regarded as an agent.
 Multiagent system is a system where multiple agents coordinate and compete with each other, which is an essential research topic in the area of artificial intelligence.
 We focus on the theories and algorithms of multiagent coordination for Internet of Services and Internet of Things.

-# Awards

-* The Achievement Award of Year 2012, Institute of Electronics, Information and Communication Engineers (IEICE)

 # Professional Activities

 ## International Conferences and Workshops